Neeharikatelu/lokal-jobs-app/README.md

 ```

 ### 📄 Page-wise Functionality
-1. jobs.tsx — Job Listings
+1. jobs.tsx — Job Listings.
-Purpose: Displays a list of jobs fetched from the API.
+1.1 Purpose: Displays a list of jobs fetched from the API.

 Fetching Jobs:
 ```